adriendupuis/exercise-cleaner/README.md

 The command get paths as arguments; for each given folder, if there is no dedicated extension, the script will first search recursively for files containing `TRAINING EXERCISE` (case sensitive), the core part of a tag.

 A tag doesn't care if is embed in a comment or something else.
 When matching, the whole line containing the tag becomes the tag.
-For examples comment doesn't exist in JSON, there is some tricks to not trigger syntax errors but with a limitation for last line without ending comma.
+For example, comment doesn't exist in JSON but there is some tricks to not trigger syntax errors but with a limitation for last line without ending comma.
+The rest of the line can be used for internal notes.

 Syntax: `TRAINING EXERCISE <boundary> STEP <step_number> [<state>] [<action>] [UNTIL <step_number> [THEN <action>]]`